jonathankoren/weewx-aqi/README.md

 ## What is it?

 `weewx-aqi` *is not* an air quality monitor.
 Instead, it calculates an air quality index from various pollutants.
-Air quality indicies are single numbers that are meant to succinctly describe how safe the air is. `weeex-aqi` can calculate the following indices:
+Air quality indices are single numbers that are meant to succinctly describe how safe the air is. `weeex-aqi` can calculate the following indices: